 10. Make Sure You Have All Your Forms

-11. But Report All Your Income, Even If You Didn’t Get a Form
+11. Report All Your Income, Even If You Didn’t Get a Form

-“Some employers are sloppy and may not issue them to you by Jan.
-31 of the following year.
-Regardless, you must report all of your income,” Eisenkraft said.
-You can ask an employer for a copy of a missing W-2 or ask the IRS for transcripts of forms you think you didn’t get.
+If an employer doesn’t provide your W2 by January 31, you are still responsible for paying taxes on all earned income.
+Ask an employer for a copy of a missing W-2 or ask the IRS for transcripts of forms you think you didn’t get.
 Of course, this takes time, so you may need to file an extension.

 12. *ahem* ALL of Your Income